 State Border Splits Neighbors Into Medicaid Haves And Have-Nots

 Patricia Powers went a few years without health insurance and was unable to afford regular doctor visits.
-So the Missouri resident, who lives near St. Louis, had no idea cancerous tumors were silently growing in both of her breasts.
+So the Missouri resident, who lives near St. Louis, had no idea that cancerous tumors were silently growing in both of her breasts.

 If Powers lived just across the Mississippi River in neighboring Illinois, she would have qualified for Medicaid, the federal-state health insurance program for low-income residents that 36 states and the District of Columbia decided to expand under the Affordable Care Act.
 But Missouri politicians chose not to expand it — a decision some groups are trying to reverse by getting signatures to put the option on the 2020 ballot.